RandomGamingDev/BasicPixyText/README.md

 To include the default font simply do the same thing with https://cdn.jsdelivr.net/gh/RandomGamingDev/BasicPixyTextp5js/default-font.js.

-https://github.com/RandomGamingDev/OneWayLinkedListLibJs is a dependency if you want to use `RenderTextLinkedList`.
-To use it you can simply include https://cdn.jsdelivr.net/gh/RandomGamingDev/OneWayLinkedListLibJs/list.js in your HTML file!
+https://github.com/RandomGamingDev/OneWayLinkedListLibJs or https://github.com/RandomGamingDev/DoubleLinkedListLibJs/tree/main are dependencies if you want to use `RenderTextLinkedList`.
+To use it you can simply include https://cdn.jsdelivr.net/gh/RandomGamingDev/OneWayLinkedListLibJs/list.js or https://cdn.jsdelivr.net/gh/RandomGamingDev/DoubleLinkedListLibJs/list.js in your HTML file!
 If you want to you can also just download the file and include it in your HTML file that way.